-How does that affect innovation initiatives?
+How do economic downturns affect innovation initiatives?
 And what can you be doing today to put yourself in a better position should a day of reckoning arrive?

 True market leaders know they need to invest in both exploiting today’s businesses, and exploring uncharted terrain to discover new ones, says Harvard Business School professor Michael Tushman.
 “But explore groups take money — you don’t explore for free,” Tushman says.
 “In a downturn, there’s more emphasis on the exploit work.
 That’s a dead-end, because the downturn eventually ends, and new opportunities come along.”
 But maintaining the right level of resource allocation between explore and exploit, he says, “is not easy, even without a recession.”

-To help you plan for (and survive) challenging times, we sought advice from several people who have guided innovation, insights, and incubation groups through difficult stretches, at companies like Starbucks, Whirlpool, Intel, and Levi Strauss & Co.
+To help you plan for (and survive) challenging times, in 2020 and 2021, we collected advice from people who have guided innovation, insights, and incubation groups through difficult stretches, at companies like Starbucks, Whirlpool, Intel, and Levi Strauss & Co.

-- Three Recession Scenarios, and How to Survive Them
+- Nancy Tennant: Three Recession Scenarios, and How to Survive Them

-- Living Through Budget Cuts: Mission, Communication & Metrics
+- Naomi Fried: Living Through Budget Cuts: Mission, Communication & Metrics

-- Demonstrate Value by Looking for Gaps to Fill
+- Dennis McGrath: Demonstrate Value by Looking for Gaps to Fill

-- What to Do When the Cost-Cutting Knives Come Out
+- Rick Waldron: What to Do When the Cost-Cutting Knives Come Out

 - Corporate Innovators Talk Cost-Cutting and the Need to Reinvest in Innovation